Error estimates for shock capturing finite element approximations of the one dimensional Burgers' equation: Artificial viscosity finite element method

 For the linear method existence and uniqueness of solutions of \eqref{art_visc_FEM} follows using standard methods.
 First we observe that the nonlinear function of the dynamical system is locally Lipschitz and then anticipating the global upper bound \eqref{umax} we conclude that a global solution exists and is unique.

 The nonlinear method obtained when \eqref{art_visc_FEM} is used with the viscosity \eqref{nonline_visc} results in a dynamical system with discontinuous righthand side (even for $\epsilon>0$ the contribution from $\nu_1$ introduces discontinuities).
 Existence of solutions to \eqref{art_visc_FEM} with the nonlinear viscosity \eqref{nonline_visc} is obtained using Filippov theory \cite{Fi60}.
-Anticipating the results of the next section, we may conclude that a solution exists, since by the discrete maximum principle \eqref{umax}, for fixed $h$, there exists $M>0$ such that
+Anticipating the results of the next section, we may conclude that a solution exists, since by the discrete maximum principle \eqref{umax}, for fixed $h$, there holds

 and hence $|\partial_t u_h(x,t)|<M$ for all $(x,t)\in Q$.
-The question of uniqueness is more involved, but using the following argument we conjecture that the solution is forward unique.
-Observe that in a given pair of neighbouring cells $\Delta I:= I_{i-1} \cup I_{i}$, the system can either have $\xi=0$ in both cells, or have $\xi=0$ in one of the cells and have $\xi=1$ in the other.
-It follows that there are three states possible in $\Delta I$ across the boundaries of which the nonlinear function has a jump.
-Denote the interiors of these configurations by $S_1$ ($\xi(u_h)\vert_{\Delta I} = 0$), $S_2$ ($\xi(u_h)\vert_{I_{i-1}} = 0$, $\xi(u_h)\vert_{I_{i}} = 1$) and $S_3$ ($\xi(u_h)\vert_{I_{i-1}} = 1$, $\xi(u_h)\vert_{I_{i}} = 0$) and the boundary between $S_i$ and $S_j$ may be denoted $\Sigma_{ij}$.
-By construction (see the bound \eqref{grad_max}) the nonlinearity will drive any solution in $S_2$ or $S_3$ towards $S_1$ and no solution whose restriction to $\Delta I$ is in $S_1$ can enter $S_2$, or $S_3$.
-This rules out the so called repulsive sliding mode that is known to cause nonuniqueness of the solution.
+The question of uniqueness is more involved, but we conjecture that the solution is forward unique since by construction it satisfies the Oleinik E-condition.
+Indeed the decrease of the maximum derivative by construction, rules out the so called repulsive sliding mode that is known to cause nonuniqueness of the solution.
 We will not explore these issues further here but refer the interested reader to \cite{DL09}.
 Typically in practice the system \eqref{art_visc_FEM} will be discretized in time using an explicit time stepping scheme which, by definition, will produce a unique discrete solution.
 In the following we will prove that any solution to \eqref{art_visc_FEM} will satisfy certain uniform bounds and converge to the exact solution at a certain rate.